16 Life Skills Your Kids Will Need Before They Leave Home

 Independently Manage Time

 Let’s face it, there are many adults who could still learn a thing or two about time management.
-But the more kids understand this life skill before living on their own, the more successful they’ll be.
+But the more kids understand this life skill before living independently, the more successful they’ll be.

-Managing one’s time is a skill kids need to learn in order to successfully manage a busy college schedule or assign priority to a variety of work projects.
+Managing one’s time is a skill kids need to learn to successfully manage a busy college schedule or assign priority to a variety of work projects.

 It might be tempting to simply dictate when kids should do which activities and in what order.
-But kids will learn best if they’re able to practice time management independently.
+But kids will learn best if they can practice time management independently.
+Working with your child to establish routines or schedules models appropriate time management.

 Bullet four in this article, Don’t Procrastinate!
 Teach Your Child Time Management is an especially helpful tip for getting kids to take ownership of their time management.